 Although a registered charity will incur management and administration expenses, and may engage in fund-raising activities to maintain its existence and to obtain funds for the achievement of its charitable purposes, the resources expended for these activities must be incidental and ancillary to the charitable objects of the charity.
-The CRA does not consider expenditures incurred for management/administration and fundraising to be in and of themselves charitable.
-When these expenses become so significant that a large portion of the charity's resources have been devoted to such non-charitable activities, we can only conclude that these activities have become an end in itself, and not merely a means to attain a charitable end.
+The CRA does not consider that expenditures incurred for management/administration and fundraising to be in and of themselves charitable.
+When these expenses become so significant that a sufficient portion of the charity's resources have been devoted to such non-charitable activities, we can only conclude that these activities have become an end in itself, and not merely a means to attain a charitable end.
+These activities have consumed approximately 40%3 of the financial resources of the Organization in the fiscal period March 1 to February 28, 2011.